Unique Day and Multi-day Events 2026

 Al’s and Darren’s Bakery Ride(s)

-This easy urban social ride takes you through 30 kms of a food itinerary, with stops for bakery yums, maybe gelato, lunch, coffee and treats.
-Spending the day with friends and food has been so popular that we offer this ride twice
+Join friends for a 35 km (approximately) social ride, visiting some great spots for eats and treats.
+Spending the day with friends and food has been so popular that we offer this ride twice (at least).

 Miquelon Lake

-Miquelon Lake is a great spot for a leisurely snack and chat in the middle of your intermediate 50 km or challenging 95 km ride.
-The two rides start at different locations and times so that all riders meet up at the provincial park for a break
+Miquelon Lake is a great spot for a leisurely snack and chat in the middle of your intermediate 42 km or challenging 92 km ride.
+The two rides start at different locations and times so that all riders meet up at the provincial park for a break, with snacks and beverage supplied.

 Autumn Hub and Spoke